By Dr. Nick Touran, Ph.D., P.E., 2023-04-29, Reading time: 4 minutes

 164.00182

-Note that these scenarios would require an established fleet of breeder reactors to actually achieve, all of which would need to be already started up, which would require a huge amount of fissile material that is not included here.
-Actually ramping up such a fleet is generally expected to start from the much smaller amount of plutonium contained in the fuel and ramp up gradually over decades.
+Note that these scenarios would require an established fleet of breeder reactors to actually achieve, all of which would need to be already started up, which would require a huge amount of fissile material.
+For example, the S-PRISM 1000 MWt SFR requires 2336 kg of Pu to start up (Hoffman et al., 2008), and you’d need 3000 S-PRISM cores to make all US primary thermal energy, so you’d need 7000 tonnes of separated plutonium to start such a fleet up.
+There are only about 1000 tonnes of plutonium in the spent fuel, so there needs to be a ‘phase in’ period before all this energy can be accessed.
+Ramping up such a fleet is generally envisioned to start from the 1000 tonnes of plutonium contained in the spent fuel and ramp up gradually over about 150 years.

 This page is a part of our Factlet collection.